 In addition, pursuant to our articles of association the employees of the Company and its directly and indirectly owned subsidiaries and branch offices, regardless of whether their place of residence is within or outside the EU/EEA, have the right to elect a number of members to our board of directors equal to half of the members of our board of directors elected by the general meeting, provided that the Company and its directly and indirectly owned subsidiaries residing in Denmark together during the last three (3) years before an ordinary election have employed at least 35 employees on average.
 If this condition of minimum number of employees is not met prior to an ordinary election by the employees of members of the board of directors and alternate members, the right for the employees to elect members to our board of directors and alternate members according to the articles of association shall cease for the period thereafter.
-An ordinary election by the employees of members of the board of directors and alternate members occurs every third year and re-election can occur, and the election is held in accordance with an election regulation approved by our board of directors.
+An ordinary election by the employeed of directors.
+This right for the employees to elect members to our board of directors and alternate members occurs every third year and re-election can occur, and the election is held in accordance with an election regulation approved by our board of directors.
 This right for the employees to elect members to our board of directors and alternate members differs from the provisions set out in the DCA.
-Pursuant to section 141 of the DCA, the employees of the Company and its directly and indirectly owned subsidiaries registered in Denmark and such subsidiaries' branch offices registered within the EU/EEA have a right to appoint members to our board of directors and alternate members if during the last three (3) years before an ordinary election the Company has employed at least 35 employees on average.
+Pursuant to section 141 of the DCA, the employees of the Company and its directly and indirectors and alternate members if during the last three (3) years before an ordinary election the Company has employed at least 35 employees on average.
 If instead our employees decide to use their right to elect company representatives and/or group representatives to the board of directors pursuant to the DCA, the right for the group employees to elect employee representatives in accordance with our articles of association shall no longer apply.